State of Jefferson

 While some attempts to create a State of Jefferson were quite serious, throughout most of the second half of the 20th century, the State of Jefferson symbolized the rugged individualism and self-sufficiency of the people who live in the region and became a way to refer to the area to attract tourists and businesses.
 As one Jeffersonian put it: "It's not a movement as much as it is an orientation, a state of mind, a state of being."
 It's in this spirit that JPR uses the name Jefferson Public Radio.

-The history of what is now the state of Jefferson goes back to 1542 when Spanish conquistadors sailed up her coast and claimed the region for Her Catholic Majesty.
-Between this very early conquest and 1778 the area was claimed by both Britain and the United States.
-With the Louisiana Purchase in 1803, Jefferson officially became a territory of the U.S. and later two great states, Oregon and California, divided her land.
-Since that time, the region has periodically seethed with rebellion and state secessionist sentiment--some of it quite serious.
+The history of the region generally referred to as the "State of Jefferson" dates back to 1542 when Spanish conquistadors claimed the territory.
+Between 1542 and 1778 the area was claimed by both Britain and the United States.
+With the Louisiana Purchase in 1803 and the Oregon Treaty in 1846, the region officially became a U.S. territory and later parts of the states of Oregon and California.
+Since that time, the region has periodically seethed with rebellion and state secessionist sentiment — some of it quite serious.

 While the great western migration brought settlers to the region in the 1840s and 1850s, and as mining and agriculture grew in the area, transportation issues achieved greater concern.
 Citizens of Jefferson were many miles from the capitals and centers of commerce and culture of their respective states.
 Jeffersonians tended to feel isolated and neglected and this sense germinated an independent spirit which has endured.